walinejs/waline/docs/src/en/guide/client/reaction.md

 Counting of reactions is based on location.

-If you need to reorder and adjust the reactions, you may need to adjust the data already stored in the database to make them correspond to the new configuration.
+If you need to reorder and adjust the reactions, check [#1451](https://github.com/walinejs/waline/issues/1451#issuecomment-1264555264) for more details.

 :::